FeixLiu/precision_checker/README.md

 - `target_class_names`: A str or a list of str, indicate the name of target layer to be saved.
   Note that, only the name of the layer should be passed, not the layer itself.
   Warning: the more target layers are given, the more disk capacities will be consumed.
-- `max_saved_tensors`: The maximum number of tensors will be saved.
+- `max_saved_tensors_per_step`: The maximum number of tensors will be saved per micro step.
   The default value is 50.
 Set to any negative number to save all tensors.
-- `max_saved_grads`: The maximum number of grads will be saved.
+- `max_saved_grads_per_step`: The maximum number of grads will be saved per micro step.
   The default value is 100.
 Set to any negative number to save all tensors.
   In general, more grads than tensors should be saved since one layer may contain more than one parameter.

 Users should warp their model before the start of training.